Accounting as a Source of Information

 Large customers may review a company’s financial information to ensure the business can deliver goods or services reliably.
 For customers who depend on long-term contracts, the financial stability of a supplier is critical.

-Example: A large retailer might assess the financial health of a supplier before entering into a long-term contract to ensure uninterrupted supply of goods.
+Example: A large retailer might assess the financial health of a supplier before entering into a long-term contract to ensure an uninterrupted supply of goods.

 6. Public

 The general public, including financial analysts and consumer groups, might use accounting information to assess the impact of a company’s activities on the economy, employment, or even the environment.
+Environmental agencies may use financial reports to gauge a company’s investment in sustainable practices and its overall impact on the environment.

 The Importance of Reliable and Accurate Accounting Information